ccauet/thesis-template/README.md

 \info{A rather informational todo note.}
 \addref{Note for a missing reference.}
 \replace{this}{by that}
+\redo{Recreate this ugly looking plot and make it nice!}
 ```

 All todos can be disabled by adding